pschiffmann/react-rfcs/text/0000-use-for-each.md

 # Drawbacks

-Foot gun - this hook is powerful, and as such requires a certain level of care and understanding to use properly.
+Foot gun - this Hook is powerful, and as such requires a certain level of care and understanding to use properly.
 Improper use can cause problems like:

-- performance issues due to excessive hook calls
+- performance issues due to excessive Hook calls
 - memory leaks

-The issue is even greater here than with JSX arrays because this hook will probably be used almost exclusively for effects.
+The issue is even greater here than with JSX arrays because this Hook will probably be used almost exclusively for effects.
 Maybe this complexity should not be made more accessible, and should be left to experienced engineers who build solutions outside of React.

 Why should we _not_ do this?
 Please consider: